Javiondox/html-to-scene/README.md

   ## Limitations

-  As it is loaded as a iframe, FoundryVTT doesn't have a way to sync them between players without the use of advanced techniques.
+  As it is loaded as an iframe, FoundryVTT doesn't have a way to sync them between players without the use of advanced techniques.

   ## Use cases (Ideas)